Almost Public Quantum Coins: Multiverifier attacks

 We will use $U_i(\adv)$ and $\uanmna(\adv)$ to represent in short $U_i(\text{\mnauf}^{\adv,\MS}_{\secpar})$ and $\uanmna(\mnauf^{\adv,\MS}_{\secpar})$ respectively, for every $\adv$ in Game~\ref{game:multi_nonadapt_unforge} and $i \in [k]$.

 We shall see \nom{Um}{$\uanmna(\adv)$}{combined utility of the adversary \adv, in the context of multiverifier nonadaptive rational unforgeability} as the multiverifier version of the single-verifier nonadaptive all-or-nothing utility function defined in \cref{eq:all-or-nothing_nonadaptive_utility_def}. \nom{Us}{$U_i(\adv)$}{utility of $\adv$ due to the $i^{th}$ verifier, in the context of multiverifier nonadaptive rational unforgeability} is the utility the $\adv$ gained by submitting money to the $i^{th}$ verifier, and $\uanmna(\adv)$ is the combined utility of \adv.
 Similarly, the utility \nom{Ut}{$\uflmna(\adv)$}{utility of \adv, in the context of multiverifier nonadaptive unforgeability} is the multiverifier version of the single-verifier nonadaptive flexible utility function defined in \cref{eq:flex_nonadapt_utility_def}.
 Following the usual convention, we shall use the standard multiverifier nonadaptive unforgeability to denote standard unforgeability in Game~\ref{game:multi_nonadapt_unforge}, with respect to the flexible utility function, $\uflmna(\adv)$ defined in \cref{eq:byzantine_multi_rational_utility_def}.
-However, as seen earlier in the context of our work, we use the all-or-nothing utility, $\uanmna(\adv)$ defined in \cref{eq:multi_rational_utility_def}.
-Hence, we use multiverifier rational nonadaptive unforgeability to denote rational unforgeability in Game~\ref{game:multi_nonadapt_unforge} with respect to $\uanmna(\adv)$.
+However, as seen earlier, we will use the all-or-nothing utility, $\uanmna(\adv)$ defined in \cref{eq:multi_rational_utility_def} to prove rational unforgeability for our construction (see \cref{alg:ts}).
+Therefore from now onwards, we use multiverifier rational nonadaptive unforgeability to denote rational unforgeability in Game~\ref{game:multi_nonadapt_unforge} with respect to $\uanmna(\adv)$.

 \begin{definition}[Multiverifier nonadaptive rational unforgeability] A money scheme $\MS$ is \mnaruf if it is rationally unforgeable in Game~\ref{game:multi_nonadapt_unforge} with respect to the utility function, $\uanmna$ is as defined in \cref{eq:multi_rational_utility_def}, i.e., for every QPA (Quantum Poly-time Algorithm) $\adv$ in Game~\ref{game:multi_nonadapt_unforge}, there exists a negligible function $\negl$ such that,